njfm0001/LeCoExt/README.md

 ## How to cite this work
 Whenever you use this tool, please include the following citation and add a reference to their authors:

-XXX & YYY (forthcoming).
+Fernández-Martínez, N.J. & Felices-Lago, A. (forthcoming).
 Automatic Lexical Collocate Extraction for Corpus-Based Ontology Building and Refinement: A FunGramKB Case Study of the THEFT Conceptual Scenario. *Spanish Journal of Applied Linguistics.*

 ## Copyright notice